robotics-cchs/25-26PacificSteel5025/README.md

 # Team
 PacificSteel5025

-Lead Developer: Christian
+Lead Developer: Armine, Celine, Diego

-Developers: Armine, Celine, Charles, Diego, Roy
+Developers: Roy

 This is our codebase for the 2025-2026 FRCRobotics Competition